 Live/Dead for Cell Viability

-The Image-Pro Live/Dead for Cell Viability protocol is compatible with combinations of a) live and total cells, b) dead and total cells, or c) live, dead and total cells.
-Pre-configured versions of the protocol can be loaded for any of these combinations.
-The protocol allows the analysis of large volumes of data in complex formats such as multi-well plates with little to no image analysis experience.
+The Image-Pro Live/Dead Cell Viability protocol is compatible with different combinations, including a) live and total cells, b) dead and total cells, or c) live, dead, and total cells.
+Pre-configured versions of the protocol are available for these combinations, making it easy to analyze large datasets in complex formats, such as multi-well plates, with minimal image analysis experience.

 Techniques: Fluorescence